structix-cli/structix/docs/docs/cli-commands/ops/exec/terraform.md

 Documentation for `structix ops exec terraform` command.

-# Terraform Execution

-Execute terraform commands with the same arguments.
+Execute Terraform commands with the same arguments.

 ## Usage